 Baby salad greens – I make salad most nights!

 Baby Spinach greens – for salad or after searing chicken or fish and removing to plate, dump entire bag into pan and cook until wilted, seasoning with garlic powder & salt, takes 2 minutes!

-Brussels Sprouts – cut in half, toss with olive oil and roast at high temp until a little charred, about ten minutes
+Brussels Sprouts – cut in half, toss with olive oil and roast at high temp until a little charred, about twelve minutes

-Carrots – simmer small baby sized ones in chicken broth until tender or roast on sheetpan tossed with olive oil
+Carrots – simmer baby carrots in chicken broth until tender or roast on sheetpan tossed with olive oil

 Eggplant – simmer with pasta sauce or roast the rounds then top with pasta sauce, ricotta and mozzarella and broil for a deconstructed Eggplant Parmesan